Frequently Asked Questions

 1) The original APD must be filed with the Division of Oil, Gas and Mining (DOGM) under it rules.
 SITLA will review the DOGM APD and approve it prior to final approval by DOGM.

-2) Applicant must file an archaeology report on the drillsite and any additional reports required by SITLA, including, but not to paleontology, wildlife, or mitigation plans.
+2) Applicant must file an archaeology report on the drillsite and any additional reports required by SITLA, including, but not limited to paleontology, wildlife, or mitigation plans.

 3) DOGM will conduct a pre-site meeting to include DOGM, SITLA and any other interested parties.